 It’s a really, really good question.

-In the United States, the Food and Drug Administration (FDA) categorizes probiotics as supplements.
-And supplements are generally much more loosely regulated compared to food or drugs.
-As such, the term ‘probiotic’ has been taken for marketing purposes, and much of the science has been lost in translation.
+In the United States, the Food and Drug Administration (FDA) categorizes one class of probiotics as ‘live microbial dietary supplements’.
+While there are detailed laws and regulations for dietary supplements, the supplement market is under-enforced.
+As such, the term ‘probiotic’ has been used for marketing and enticement purposes, and much of the science has been lost in translation, or even ignored.

-In fact, in Europe, it’s actually illegal to market something as probiotic without proof.
+In contrast, throughout most of Europe the term ‘probiotic’ is not allowed to be used on any products, even if the product meets the UN/WHO definition of probiotic (partly due to the perception that a product with the word “-biotic” is like a drug, such as an antibiotic).
 So while we, at Seed, certainly adhere to FDA regulations, we actually look to even higher global standards like the European Food Safety Authority (EFSA) and Japan’s Foods for Specified Health Uses (FOSHU) in the manufacture and translation of probiotics.

 I used an online diagnostics kit and it told me I’m deficient in Bifidobacterium.
 Should I be taking a probiotic with high concentrations of that bacteria?